Zidane angered by five-game Ronaldo ban

 MADRID: Real Madrid coach Zinedine Zidane expressed his anger on Tuesday at a five-game ban handed to Cristiano Ronaldo for pushing a referee after being sent-off against Barcelona in the Spanish Super Cup.

-Madrid hold a 3-1 first leg lead going into the second leg against their fierce rivals on Wednesday (2100 GMT), but will have to do without Ronaldo.
+Madrid hold a 3-1 first leg lead going into the second leg against their fierce rivals on Wednesday 2100 GMT (5am Thursday, Malaysia), but will have to do without Ronaldo.

 The World Player of the Year was controversially shown a second yellow card for diving on Sunday and handed an extra four-game ban for a light push on referee Ricardo de Burgos Bengoetxea after being shown the 10th red card of his career.